 Adobe, well known as a dominant software acquisition and development firm, has faced a changing market where innovation moves faster than businesses can be acquired.
 The fast-paced market and competition from mobile and open-source software platforms drove Adobe to ramp up the innovation and implementation of internal ideas.
-The result from Adobe's drive to create an innovation culture is a project called Kickbox, developed by Mark Randall.
+The result of Adobe's drive to create an innovation culture is a project called Kickbox, developed by Mark Randall.

 Level the Playing Field